cite-architecture/dse/docs/quick/index.md

 val dse = Dse(cex)
 ```

 In the JVM environment, you can use the `DseSource` object's `fromFile` method to instantiate a DSE model directly from a file in CEX format.
+(This is a small sample with a total of 17 text passages on 2 pages.
+We'll use this sample data set in the following examples.)

 ```scala